 Relationship goal #15- Schedule weekly planning huddles and relationship reviews.

-The best piece of relationship advice you'll receive is to frequently discuss the health of your relationship.
+The best piece of advice you'll receive is to frequently discuss the health of your relationship.

 Along with planning, it’s helpful to schedule “meetings” to review your progress and make any necessary adjustments to the plan.

-It’s also a good way to touch base on how your relationship is developing and what you could both work on together as a couple.
+It’s also a good way to touch base on how you're doing and what you could both work on together as a couple.

 Set a weekly “planning date” to review the previous week’s progress, make a to-do list for the next week, and discuss any related concerns.